C-DataStructure/C-Plus-Plus-gogogo/README.md

 # C-Plus-Plus-gogogo
-This is our datas-structure work
+This is our data-structure work